-Your eyelid lift procedure will be performed in our state-of-the-art surgical suite or at one of the area hospitals where Dr. Ruff operates.
+Your eyelid lift procedure will be performed in our state-of-the-art surgical suite.
 The procedure generally takes 1 to 3 hours to complete depending on how extensive it is.
 The surgery is usually performed using local anesthesia with sedation.
 You may feel a bit of tugging around your eyelid area but will experience no discomfort.
 General anesthesia can be used if you would rather be completely asleep during the procedure.

 Your doctor makes small incisions following the natural lines of your eyelids.
 These incisions are made in the creases of your upper lids and just below the lashes of your lower lids or inside the lower lids.
 The incisions may extend into the crow’s feet or laugh lines at the outer corners of the eyes.
 Working through these incisions, your doctor separates the skin from underlying tissue and muscle, removes excess fat, and trims any sagging skin and muscle.
 If you are having all 4 eyelids done, your doctor will work on the upper lids first, then the lower ones.
 The incisions are then closed with very small stitches.
 Ointment is placed in your eyes and bandages are placed over your eyes for the first 24 hours after surgery.